School and Daycare Vaccine Exemptions

 Are personal or philosophical vaccine exemptions available for children?

 “Personal belief” or “philosophical” exemptions (for non-religious moral objections) are very limited.
 Only some states allow them.
 If your state offers a personal belief exemption, the procedure is usually similar to religious: you sign a form stating your objection (often after completing an education module).
 However, most states (including some with religious exemptions) do not allow personal-belief exemptions at all.
-Check your state’s laws carefully: if personal exemptions are not explicitly permitted, the school can deny any non-religious waiver.
+Check your state’s laws carefully: if personal exemptions are not explicitly permitted, the school can deny any non-religious exemption request.

-• Childcare/Preschool: In many states, licensed daycare and preschool programs are subject to the same immunization requirements (and exemptions) as K–12 schools.
+In many states, licensed daycare and preschool programs are subject to the same immunization requirements (and exemptions) as K–12 schools.
 Similarly, other states apply their exemption rules uniformly to all school-entry settings.
 In short, if a religious exemption is valid for public school attendance, it may work in a licensed daycare as well.
 (Again, private or private religious childcare centers may have different policies.)

 My Child’s Private Religious School is Denying my Religious Exemption.
 Can They Do That?

-Long Answer: Under the Ecclesiastical Abstention (church autonomy) doctrine, religious institutions generally have broad authority to make and enforce their own policies on religious issues—including whether they will recognize vaccine-related religious exemptions—and courts typically will not step in to second-guess a religious school’s internal decisions or tell it how to interpret its own faith.
+Yes.
+Under the Ecclesiastical Abstention Doctrine, religious institutions have broad authority to make their own policies when it comes to religious issues, including whether or not to offer religious exemptions.
+Courts will not intervene in the inner workings of private religious schools, nor will they tell religious institutions how to interpret their own faith.
 A leading example is Flynn v.
 Estevez, 221 So.
 3d 1241 (Fla.
 1st DCA 2017), where a Catholic diocese school denied enrollment to a student whose parent claimed a state-law religious exemption, and the court upheld dismissal of the lawsuit rather than force the school to comply.
 In doing so, the court underscored that “A statute must always yield to the Constitution,” and that “civil courts may not insert themselves into the operation of the church,” especially where the dispute would require a court to referee competing religious views about what faith requires.
 In practical terms, if the school says its immunization policy reflects its religious mission or doctrine, that is exactly the kind of internal religious determination courts often refuse to adjudicate.

 BOOK 30 MINUTE CONSULTATION HERE